smart-data-lake/smart-data-lake/docs/reference/transformations.md

 ##### Requirements
 Running Python transformations needs some additional setup.
 In general, Python >= 3.4 is required and PySpark package needs to be installed with a version matching your SDL spark version.
+Further environment variable PYTHONPATH needs to be set to your python environment `.../Lib/site-packages` directory, and pyspark command needs to be accessible from the PATH environment variable.

 ### Options / RuntimeOptions